MrSaeidSeyfi/SubtitleTool/README.md

 1. Upload your video file to the `data/input/` folder
 2. Run the tool with your desired options
 3. Get a new video with subtitles burned in
-4. Find your processed video in `data/output/`
+4. Find your processed video in `data/results/`

+## Project Results

+Check out the `data/results/` folder to see examples of videos processed with this tool.
+You'll find MP4 files with embedded subtitles in various languages, demonstrating the tool's transcription and translation capabilities.

 ## Notes